lsparrish/ngaro/doc/RetroLanguage.rst

 implementation of the virtual machine, on any modern web browser.

-The code and documentation for Retro are gifted to the public domain.
-You may use them freely and without restriction.
+The code and documentation for Retro are provided under an open source license.

 Platforms Supported
 -------------------